 Large organizations can benefit from Agile development.
 The Scaled Agile Framework (SAFe) is one such powerful tool they can adopt to overcome many of the issues that negatively affect project success.

 SAFe offers any large organization a framework to become more agile and increase their speed to market.
-Below is an overview of the Scaled Agile Framework and a few comparisons with other scaled agile frameworks.
+Below is an overview of the Scaled Agile Framework and a few comparisons with other agile scaling frameworks.

 What is the Scaled Agile Framework (SAFe)?